stormqloud/kazoo-tgbbok/monster-ui.md

-# Monster-ui
+# Monster-UI

-## Monster-ui replaces Kazoo-ui
+## Monster-UI replaces Kazoo-UI
- * Monster-ui looks awesome
+ * Monster-UI looks awesome
- * Monster-ui is a great product
+ * Monster-UI is a great product
- * It's different then Kazoo-ui and makes more assumptions.
+ * It's different then Kazoo-UI and makes more assumptions.
+  * "thats a good thing" TM

- * Kazoo-ui has more features and has a "lower level" interface.
+ * Kazoo-UI has more features and has a "lower level" interface.
- * Monster-ui is missing some critical apps/features in open source
+ * Monster-UI is missing some critical apps/features in open source
   * callflows
  * Moster is missing some useful apps as well
   * blacklists